PoorHttp/PoorWSGI/doc/documentation.rst

 Sessions
 ~~~~~~~~
-Like in mod_python, PoorSession is session class of PoorWSGI.
-It's
+Like mod_python, PoorSession is the session class of PoorWSGI.
+It's a
-self-contained cookie which has data dictionary.
-Data are sent to client in
+self-contained cookie with a data dictionary.
+Data are sent to the client
-hidden, bzip2, base64 encoded format.
-PoorSession needs ``secret_key``,
+in a hidden, bzip2-compressed, base64-encoded format.
+PoorSession needs a ``secret_key``,
-which can be set by ``poor_SecretKey`` environment variable to
+which can be set by the ``poor_SecretKey`` environment variable to the
 Application.secret_key property.

 .. code:: python